How do you prepare for the first day of “homeschool” in a new school year?

 Other families will go out for a meal at a local restaurant, pack a special boxed lunch, bake a cake (who says your first day can’t be a “piece of cake”?), or order pizza.

 First Day Tradition No. 2: Field trips

 Sometimes even a quiet walk in the woods or on a nature trail can put a fresh spin to restarting school.
 It doesn’t have to be too fancy, but whatever your children enjoy in spending time together.

 As another example, Great Wolf Lodge is offering a “Homeschool Week” for Sept.
-13-18 this year (not extending to the Friday night).
-You can see more details on our Facebook event here.
+26-30 this year (not extending to the Friday night).
+You can see more details here.

 (As a general rule, it’s always a good idea to check our Facebook events page to see what’s available in your area!)